How to ethically volunteer with elephants in Thailand

 It’s important to understand the history of Thailand’s elephants, as well as the context and issues surrounding the animals.
 This helps to identify ethical elephant programs and understand why these programs need volunteers.

 There is a reason you’ll see elephants emblazoned on everything from temples to beer bottles in Thailand.
-As Thailand’s national animal, they have been revered for centuries.
+As Thailand’s national animal, they’ve been revered for centuries.

 A century ago Asian elephants numbered more than 100,000 in Thailand.
 Now there are only an estimated 3,000–4,000 left.